andresziemecki/Cheatsheets/System-Design/5-Availability.md

 ## SLO

-Short of `services-level objective`, an SLO is a guarantee given to the customer by a services provider.
+Short of *services-level objective*, an SLO is a guarantee given to the customer by a services provider.
 SLOs typically make guarantees on a system's availability, amongst other things.
 SLOs constitute an SLA.

 It's a component of SLA.
 So an SLA as multple SLOs.
 The percentage of garaantee of the uptime will be the SLO.
 If the services tells you that you will have X numbers of errors, that would be another SLO.

 ## GCP or AWSs

-these providers has the SLAs in their websites.
+These providers has the SLAs in their websites.
 And also they provide what they will do if they fail this SLA.